What Is Ownerly? Should You Use its Home Value Estimator?

 How does Ownerly work for homebuyers?

-Homebuyers want to get a great house at a fair price, but with the market so hot in some areas it’s hard to know what’s fair.
+Homebuyers want to get a great house at a fair price, but it’s hard to know what’s fair in a complex housing market.
 Ownerly’s reports and home valuation tracking tools could be helpful in writing a fair offer and in negotiations with sellers.
 Here again, industry experts recommend partnering with an experienced real estate agent to manage offers and negotiations.

 Does Ownerly serve your area?